6 More Advanced Ways to Improve Your WordPress Security

 • Important: If any of them say “put your unique phrase here”, it means you don’t have a salt key for that line.
 To fix this, go to https://api.wordpress.org/secret-key/1.1/salt/, which will generate a new set for you.
 Now just copy/paste that code into your wp-config.php file where the old code used to be, re-upload to your server and test your site is still working as it did before.

-2 File & Folder Permissions
+2 File & Folder Permissions in WordPress

 File and folder permissions are essential to keeping your site secure.
 They’re exactly as they sound, permissions that are granted to give certain users access to certain areas of your website.